Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 any other arguments. |

-Returns a string of length equal to length(data) that contains formatted citations.
+Returns a string of length equal to length(data)

 roses <- c("@article{haddaway2018, title={ROSES RepOrting standards for Systematic Evidence Syntheses: pro forma, flow-diagram and descriptive summary of the plan and conduct of environmental systematic reviews and systematic maps}, author={Haddaway, Neal R and Macura, Biljana and Whaley, Paul and Pullin, Andrew S}, journal={Environmental Evidence}, volume={7}, number={1}, pages={7}, year={2018}, publisher={Springer} }") tmp <- tempfile() writeLines(roses, tmp) citation <- read_ref(tmp) format_citation(citation)